-The simple explanation is that an inflammation develops around the hair root, causing the root to shrink in size and become inactive.
+The simple explanation is that inflammation develops around the hair root, causing the root to shrink in size and become inactive.
 The reason for this inflammation has yet to be discovered.
-It is thought to be an autoimmune disorder which body attacks it own hair follicles.
+It is thought to be an autoimmune disorder in which the body attacks its own hair follicles.
 This then suppresses and stops the hair growth.
-An unknown trigger such as stress or a pathogen combined with a hereditary pre-disposition is thought to cause the condition.
-It can affect a perfectly healthy person at any stage of their lives.
+An unknown trigger such as stress or a pathogen combined with a hereditary predisposition is thought to cause the condition.
+It can affect a perfectly healthy person at any stage of their life.
 It is also thought that a deficiency of Vitamin B could contribute to the condition.

 A person suffering from alopecia areata is likely to become very stressed about their hair loss.
 This can then aggravate their condition causing even further hair loss.

-In most cases where there are only a few patches, the hair grows back within 6 months to a year.
-Obviously if a person stresses about the condition, it may take longer to remedy itself.
-If the patches are bigger and widely spread, the person maybe suffering from Alopecia totalis or in rare cases alopecia universalis.
+In most cases where there are only a few patches, the hair grows back within six months to a year.
+Obviously, if a person stresses about the condition, it may take longer to remedy itself.
+If the patches are bigger and widely spread, the person may be suffering from Alopecia totalis or, in rare cases, alopecia universalis.

-When the condition first appears, it is difficult to predict how pronounced the hair loss will be or how long it will take until the hair will start to recover.
+When the condition first appears, it is difficult to predict how pronounced the hair loss will be or how long it will take until the hair starts to recover.

-Alopecia AREATA affects 1- 2% of people, both men and women.
-It often occurs in people who are apparently healthy and have no skin disorders.
+Alopecia AREATA affects 1- 2% of people, both men, and women.
+It often occurs in people who are healthy and have no skin disorders.
 There are several different types of Alopecia AREATA.
 They are:

 – AREATA monolocularis – describes baldness in one part of the head.
 This may occur anywhere on the head, but often just on one side.

 – AREATA multilocularis – this refers to multiple spots of hair loss all over the head.

 This is the loss of ALL hair on the head.
 As with Alopecia Areata, the physical mechanism responsible is not fully understood.